whichdigital/webpack-react-workflow/README.md

 ```

 ## Workflow
-1. Run `webpack-dev-server` acting as a static content HTTP server with hot
+1. Run `webpack-dev-server` acting as an asset server with hot module
-module replacement enabled on port 5000:
+replacement enabled on port 5000:
 >```
 >npm run dev-server
 >```